FHFA Seeks Input on Modifications to Fannie Duty-to-Serve Plan, Including Increased Housing Credit Investments

 In addition, Fannie Mae is seeking to increase its loan purchase targets for single-family loans in rural areas that are originated by small financial institutions.
 Overall, Fannie Mae hopes to increase its purchase of such loans by 6,869 to 8,569 from 2018-2020, up from an increase of 4,873 to 6,623 in its initial plan.
 Fannie Mae says that, when putting together its initial plan, it underestimated its historical level of support for such loans.
 The firm is also proposing to reduce its targets for loan purchases financing purchase or rehabilitation of certain distressed properties, arguing that updated industry reports show there is currently a lower inventory of distressed properties than when the initial plan was developed.

 Finally, Fannie Mae requests to modify its pilot program supporting manufactured housing loans titled as personal property, known as chattel loans.
 The Duty-to-Serve Rule allows the GSEs to receive credit for setting up such pilots.
 Specifically, Fannie Mae proposes that it receive credit for purchasing or guaranteeing securities backed by chattel loans and not just for purchasing chattel loans wholesale.
 Fannie Mae says that, through its research and industry outreach, it has learned there is very little lender interest in selling chattel loans wholesale.

 FHFA will accept comments on the proposed modifications until November 2.
-If you have any input you would like NCSHA to consider as it drafts comments on behalf of all HFAs, please send it to Greg Zagorski by Friday, October 26.
+If you have any input you would like NCSHA to consider as it drafts comments on behalf of all HFAs, please send it to NCSHA by Friday, October 26.